Direct Energy Deposition (DED)

 Applications

-- Turbine blade tip and edge repair
+- Turbine blade tip repair

-- Mold and die repair or feature build-up
+- Mold and die surface build-up

-- Large structural brackets built near-net for post-machining
+- Large aerospace structural brackets

 When to Choose Direct Energy Deposition (DED)